51mayday/StorageTechTools/README.md

 The column with binary codes may be changed with the flag `binColName::String = columnHeader`.
 The sheet from which the .xlsx file is read defaults to `Sheet1`, but may be changed with the flag `sheet::String = sheetName`.
 In verbose mode (`verbose::Bool = true`), the best solution for each number of bit groups will be printed to the user.

 The `write_mappings` function produces .txt files for use with CommandLeo's encoder chest filler functions in their STX Scarpet script.
+See the examples under the `Sets` directory.